 This is a step-by-step overview.
 See the detailed instructions in the recipe card below.

-Step 6.
-Once brined, rinse the turkey under cold water to remove excess salt.
-Dry turkey with paper towels.
-Discard the used brine solution.
+- Refrigerate: Brine for 12-24 hours.
+Once finished, rinse the turkey thoroughly under cold water to remove excess salt and pat dry with paper towels.
+Discard the brine.

 Expert Tip: Ensure the cooled brine mixture has reached a safe, chilled temperature below 40°F before adding the turkey.
-Use a meat thermometer to check the temperature of the water.
+Use a meat thermometer to check the water temperature.

 - Instead of brown sugar, sweeten the brine with honey or maple syrup.